The policy of Belgium within the EU

 In 1952, during the early days of the European Coal and Steel Community, Belgium was one of the founding members of what later became the European Union.

-Our country has always played a leading role in the construction of a united Europe and has encouraged European states to move towards greater integration around the shared values of freedom, prosperity, education, peace, security, justice, social protection, the environment and health.
+Our country has always played a leading role in the construction of a united Europe and has encouraged European Member States to move towards greater integration centred around shared values of freedom, prosperity, education, peace, security, justice, social protection, the environment and health.

-In addition to the statesmen who were among the founding fathers in the construction of a united Europe (Paul-Henri Spaak, Jean Rey, Jean-Charles Snoy), Belgians still play a leading role in Europe today.
-Herman Van Rompuy, a former Belgian Prime Ministers, has served as President of the European Council.
-Charles Michel, another Belgian PM, currently holds this position.
+In addition to the Belgian statesmen who were among the founding fathers in the construction of a united Europe (Paul-Henri Spaak, Jean Rey, Jean-Charles Snoy), Belgians still play a leading role in Europe today.
+Two former Belgian Prime Ministers, Herman Van Rompuy and Charles Michel, have become President of the European Council.
 Other Belgians also hold key positions.

 The headquarters of the European Commission, the Council of the European Union and the European Council are based in Brussels.
 Certain European Parliament plenary sessions and parliamentary committee meetings also take place in Brussels.